 Economic Factors and Next Year's Budget

-The Board of Trustees of the Authority considered many factors when setting the fiscal year 2010 budget.
-One of those factors is the local economy and the impact our fees have on the community.
+The Board of Directors of the Authority considered many factors when setting the fiscal year 2012 budget.
+One of those factors is the local economy and the impact that landfill fees have on the community.

 Authority Contact Information